Florida’s Supreme Court this week will hear arguments in a case that could pave the way for Florida’s six-week abortion ban to take effect.

-Its future depends on the conservative Florida Supreme Court and how the justices rule in an ongoing challenge over the state’s current law banning most abortions after 15 weeks of pregnancy.
+The bill’s future depends on how the conservative justices rule in an ongoing challenge over the state’s current law banning most abortions after 15 weeks of pregnancy.
+The court will hear oral arguments Friday.

 The six-week ban, signed by Gov. Ron DeSantis on April 13, would limit most abortions at that point in a pregnancy.
 In cases of rape, incest and human trafficking, abortions would be permitted up to 15 weeks, and exceptions for medical necessity exist beyond that.
-But the law only goes into effect if the state gets a favorable ruling on the court case over its 2022 abortion law.
+But the law only goes into effect if the state gets a favorable ruling on the court case over its current 15-week abortion ban, passed into law in 2022.

 What are the possible paths the court could take?